 - remove gloves by turning them inside out and then place them in the second plastic bag.
 Tie the bag and dispose of it in the normal household refuse bin

 Make sure to wash your hands thoroughly with soap after coming into contact with any animal and do not touch any sick or dead birds.
 You should wash hands, nails and forearms thoroughly with soap and water after handling the carcase.

 Advice for the Public

 The Public Health Agency (PHA) has advised that human infections with AI are rare as it is primarily a disease of birds and the risk to the health of the general public is very low.

 The current guidelines from the PHA are as follows:

-- do not pick up or touch sick, dying or dead poultry or wild birds, and keep pets away from them;
+- do not pick up or touch sick, dying or dead poultry, wild birds or wild animals, and keep pets away from them;

 - avoid contact with surfaces contaminated with bird faeces;

 - avoid untreated bird feathers (such as those found in the environment) and other bird waste; and,

 - maintain good personal hygiene with regular hand washing with soap and use of alcohol-based hand rubs.